 In order to serve all patrons, libraries must create and distribute accessible materials.
 Accessibility enables us to serve all library patrons through ADA compliance.
 Library services and materials are shifting to increasingly more patrons requiring online services and resources.
 Universal Design for Learning (UDL) is an approach that calls for multiple means of representation, action and expression, and engagement that can be applied to creating online materials.

-In this webinar, a public service Online Learning Librarian and technical service’s Assistant Dean of Collection Management librarian from a mid-sized, public university will team up to present on training librarians on creating and purchasing accessible material, as well as tips and tricks for auditing e-resources for accessibility issues.
-The librarians will cover:
+In this webinar, a public service Online Learning Librarian from a mid-sized, public university will present on training librarians on creating and purchasing accessible material, as well as tips and tricks for auditing e-resources for accessibility issues.
+The librarian will cover:

 Definitions of ADA compliance and Universal Design for Learning (UDL)